deficollective/defiscan/src/content/protocols/etherfi-stake/ethereum.md

 # Summary

-This review focuses on EtherFi's `eETH`/`WeETH` protocol. `eETH` is a liquid restaking token designed for yield optimization on top of native staking. `eETH` is backed by staked and restaked `ETH` through EigenLayer.
+This review focuses on EtherFi's `eETH`/`WeETH` protocol. `eETH` is a liquid restaking token designed to increase yield on top of native staking. `eETH` is backed by staked and restaked `ETH` through EigenLayer.
 The protocol implements native restaking at the protocol level, allowing holders to earn both staking and restaking rewards simultaneously without requiring separate actions or asset lockups.
 As such, the tokens can be used in other DeFi applications.
+In addition to this, the protocol introduced Ether.fans NFTs which stake `ETH` exclusively with _Node Operators_ that use _Distributed Validators Technology (DVT)_.

 # Ratings